Role of interlayer shear phonons on lattice symmetry switching in the transition metal dichalcogenide WTe$_{2}$

 To estimate the magnitude of $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ for single- and double-pulse excitation, the time-domain data were fit separately using an exponentially decaying function $f(t)=H(t)A\exp (-t/\tau)$, where $H(t)$ is the Heaviside function convoluted with Gaussian to account for the finite time resolution, $A$ is the magnitude, and $\tau$ is the relaxation time constant.
 Note that the maximum normalized change of $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ observed at the highest total fluence of 12 mJ/cm$^{2}$ was $\approx$90\%, which is comparable to that followed by the NIR pump pulse (2.1 $\mu$m) with 10 MV/cm \cite{sie2019ultrafast}.

-Figure \ref{Fig4.eps} shows the pump fluence dependence of $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ obtained from the fitting in Fig. \ref{Fig3.eps}.
-As seen in Fig. \ref{Fig4.eps}, higher pump fluence leads to a more significant decrease in the SHG intensity for both single- and double-pulse excitation.
+Figure \ref{Fig4.eps} shows the pump fluence dependence of the non-oscillatory $\Delta I_{\mathrm{SHG}}/I_{\mathrm{SHG}}$ obtained from the fitting in Fig. \ref{Fig3.eps}.
+As seen in Fig. \ref{Fig4.eps}, a higher pump fluence leads to a more significant decrease in the SHG intensity for both single- and double-pulse excitation.
 Moreover, even in the fluence dependence, the SHG intensity is significantly lower for double-pulse excitation than for single-pulse excitation.
 This suggests that saturable absorption was suppressed by multiple-pulse excitation \cite{HaseAPL2003, SelenePRB2018, iwasaki2023electronic} and/or that the structure is more likely to change if a second pump pulse is applied after the first has already modified the structure \cite{hase2015femtosecond}.
-Although there has been a Landau theory to account for the temperature dependence of the SHG intensity \cite{Harter2018PRL}, to our knowledge, an appropriate model for the fluence dependence will currently not be available under double-pulse excitation.
-Thus, the fluence dependence can be adapted to two linear functions with different slopes, implying a change of the potential energy surface \cite{Ning2022PRB,KOSHIHARA20221}, e.g., a shift of the potential energy minimum toward the 1T$^{\prime}$ phase, under PIPT.
+Although there has been a Landau theory to account for the temperature dependence of the SHG intensity \cite{Harter2018PRL}, to our knowledge, an appropriate model for the fluence dependence will not currently be available under double-pulse excitation.
+Thus, the fluence dependence can be adapted to two linear functions with different slopes, implying a change of the potential energy surface \cite{Ning2022PRB,KOSHIHARA20221}, e.g., a shift of the potential energy minimum toward the 1$T^{\prime}$ phase, under PIPT.
 In this case, the critical fluence will be higher for double-pulse excitation ($\sim$6 mJ/cm$^{2}$) than for single-pulse excitation ($\sim$4 mJ/cm$^{2}$).
-More experimental and theoretical studies will be required to fully understand the fluence dependence found in Fig. \ref{Fig4.eps}.